mindthenargles/dwarf-names/README.md

 # dwarf-names
-dwarf name generator in the style of northwestern Arda in the Third Age with Angerthas Erebor transcription of first outer name
+dwarf name generator in the style of northwestern Arda in the Third Age with Angerthas Moria transcription of first outer name